codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 It automatically routes an HTTP request, and executes the corresponding controller method without route definitions.
 The auto-routing is disabled by default.

-.. warning:: To prevent misconfiguration and miscoding, we recommend that you disable
+.. warning:: To prevent misconfiguration and miscoding, we recommend that you do not use
     the auto-routing feature.
+It is easy to create vulnerable apps where controller filters or CSRF protection are bypassed.

 .. important:: The auto-routing routes a HTTP request with **any** HTTP method to a controller method.